ThromboStep:

 Figure 2: kit specificity assessment.
 Anti-human Igs were incubated respectively with human immunoglobulins IgA, IgG and IgM and BSA (control) coated polystyrene beads.

-Anti-human Igs specificity analysis shows a very low cross-reactivity (>7%) for all of them, making easy the correct identification of non-pathological samples.
+Anti-human Igs specificity analysis shows a very low cross-reactivity (>7%) for all of them, making easy the correct identification of non-pathological sample.